 Payload Capacity = Gross Vehicle Weight Rating (truck’s GVWR) – Truck’s curb weight

 - To start with, Gross Vehicle Weight Rating (GVWR) stands for the maximum weight load under which the truck can operate without any risk of damage.
-The GVWR includes the vehicle’s weight, accessories, passengers, and cargo.
+The GVWR includes the vehicle’s weight, accessories, weight of passengers, and cargo.

 - While calculating the vehicle’s GVWR, the manufacturers consider the limitations of the suspension, wheels, truck’s axles, frames, and other load-bearing structures.
 Again, you can find the GVWR number mentioned in the owner’s manual or printed on the side of the door.

-- Similarly, truck’s curb weight refers to how much your empty vehicle weighs (full weight of your truck), devoid of passengers, accessories, or cargo inside.
+- Similarly, truck’s curb weight refers to how much your empty vehicle weighs (full weight of your truck), devoid of passengers, accessories, or pounds of cargo inside.
 However, it does include all the fluids required for the vehicle to function properly like fuel, full tank of gas, radiator fluid, lubricants, engine oil, and fluids in the hydraulic tubes.
 Therefore, subtracting the vehicle’s weight from the total maximum weight shows the payload capacity for the vehicle.
 Now, there are a few different variations of the same formula to find the payload capacity in different scenarios.